qeesung/rocketchat-node/README.md

 # JavaScript RocketChat API for node.js

-**Node this is a fork of [qeesung/rocketchat-node](https://github.com/qeesung/rocketchat-node) and supposed to be rejoined as soon as https://github.com/qeesung/rocketchat-node/pull/9 is closed.
-Please do not rely on this npm package.**

 A node.js module, which provides an object oriented wrapper for the RocketChat REST API.

 RocketChat official website address can be found [here](https://rocket.chat/)  .